Azure/golua/README.md

 WARNING!
 Please expect breaking changes and unstable APIs.
-Most of them are currently are at an early, experimental stage.
+Most of them are currently at an early, experimental stage.

 # Contributing